TheMindVirus/among-us-ctrlr/README.md

 *This script is intended to be used with an Xbox One Controller via an Xbox One Wireless Adapter for Windows and the Steam x86 Desktop Version of Among Us.*

-**You may need to install some drivers and the following pip packages to get it to work properly:**
+**You may need to install Python 3 and the following pip packages to get it to work properly:**

 `pip3 install XInput-Python pyautogui`

 **You may also need to change the following line:**

-`HID.FAILSAFE = True # Set this to false if the mouse gets stuck`
+`HID.FAILSAFE = True # Set this to False if the mouse gets stuck`

 **To move around you can use the left analog stick for 8-position movement.**